 - If the nearest exit is blocked by fire, heat, or smoke go to an alternate exit.

 - If all exits from a floor are blocked, go back to your room, open the window(s), wave something out the window and shout for help.

-- After evacuating a building, students should proceed to the parking lot area.
-Emergency apparatus will be maneuvering around the building.
+- After evacuating a building, students should proceed to the appropriate area listed below:

-- Follow the directions of fire, police and hall personnel.
+- Follow the directions of fire, police and housing staff personnel.

 If You Are Attacked